 I'm Barb.
 In 2005 I was living in Germany with my husband and teenage son.

 In 2012 that was primarily money is gone.
-Between grief, loneliness, depression, lack of planning, and moving my family half way across the world, I now have no savings.
-What I do have is a pension, my husband's social security a positive attitude and determination that life is to be lived, especially during retirement..
+Between grief, loneliness, depression, lack of planning, and moving my family half way across the world, I now have very little savings.
+What I do have is a pension, my husband's social security a positive attitude and determination that life is to be lived, especially during retirement.

 My life (and this blog) are both about where I am, right now.
 My goal is to learn, and share, how to live richly with the finances, skills and other assets I have.
 I believe that one can live on a small, limited or fixed income (within reason) and still manage to have a rich life.
 Many people are finding they are going to have to live on less than they had hoped.
 While this can be an adjustment, it does not mean that life is over, or that you have to give up plans and dreams.
 It does mean you can't have it all, but that is true of everyone, no matter how much money they make.
 I began this blog because so many retirement books are about investments and such, and so many frugal books and blogs are directed to families.
 This blog is for the rest of us.